Best Adobe Acrobat Alternatives for Mac

 Keyboard Maestro is another tool that you can use for text expansion, correction, etc. However, you should keep in mind that this is a completely powerful macro tool for macOS.
 So, using that only for text expansion would be a waste of resources.

 But if you already have Keyboard Maestro, you don’t need another app to expand text or corrections.
 The setup could be a little complex in that you have to insert custom macros as per your needs.
-Unlike other tools I have covered here, I can’t export or bulk-add macros into the system.
+Unlike other tools we have covered here, we can’t export or bulk-add macros into the system.

 On the bright side, you get some wonderful automation access.
 For instance, if you want the snippet to be copied once you have done a calculation-based expansion, you can ask Keyboard Maestro to do that for you.